Theboiboi8/dijkstra_prime_finder/README.md

 # Dijkstra's Prime Finding Algorithm, Implemented in Rust
 A simple Rust implementation of Dijkstra's prime finding algorithm, without any dependencies.
 ## Usage
 Download or clone this repo and run `cargo run`.
 Alternatively, run `cargo build --release` and open the generated executable binary, located in `./target/release`.
-By default, this will output a pretty-printed `Vec` with all found primes within a given range of `1..=count`, where count is set to 100000 by default.
+By default, this will output a pretty-printed `Vec<usize>` with all found primes within a given range of `1..=count`, where count is set to 100000 by default.
 To change this, open `main.rs`:
 ```rust
 fn main() {
     const COUNT : usize = 100_000; // Change for more/less prime-finding